 It is common for new requirements or recommendations to be proposed or adopted each year.
 While some are small changes to existing standards, others may radically alter current ways of operating.

-For example, see our earlier blog on proposed guideline USP 800.
+For example, see our content on proposed guideline USP 800.

 For this reason, ongoing, hands-on training is important for both pharmacy students and seasoned professionals in order to remain up to date on all of the regulations.